BETTER-AUTH. UI

 </AuthUIProvider>

-Handling Authentication for Settings Page
+Handling Authentication for Account Pages

-It's essential that your custom settings page is protected and accessible only by authenticated users.
-There's a built-in helper useAuthenticate to ensure your settings pages are secured:
+It's essential that your custom account/settings pages are protected and accessible only by authenticated users.
+You can use the <RedirectToSignIn /> and <SignedIn> components to ensure your pages are secured:

 Example: